EC-LEE/ResNet-CIFAR10/README.md

 # ResNet-Test
 pytorch code for resnet on CIFAR-10

-This implementation for studying the famous paper, "Deep Residual Learning for Image Recognition, Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun"
+This implementation is for studying the famous paper, "Deep Residual Learning for Image Recognition, Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun"

 # Details